4 Things to Include in a COVID-19 Care Kit

 Most people who become ill from COVID-19 do not need to be hospitalized and instead are able to recover at home.

-As the pandemic continues, you may want to consider having a care kit fully stocked and ready to go if you or someone else in your home become sick from with COVID-19.
-The U.S. Centers for Disease Control and Prevention especially urge those at a higher risk for severe illness from COVID-19 to stock up on supplies and medications.
+You may want to consider having a care kit fully stocked and ready to go if you or someone else in your home become sick from with COVID-19.
+The Centers for Disease Control and Prevention especially urge those at a higher risk for severe illness from COVID-19 to stock up on supplies and medications.

 The virus that causes COVID-19 is mainly spread when the respiratory droplets from an infected person’s coughs or sneezes land on the mouths and noses of people nearby and may be inhaled into the lungs.
 The CDC advises some COVID-19 infections can occur via airborne transmission through “exposure to virus in small droplets and particles that can linger in the air for minutes to hours,” and COVID-19 spreads less commonly through touching a contaminated surface.